Thaddeus-Maximus/approprio/content/_index.md

 # "Make One's Own"

-We use develop tools and equipment for small businesses and individuals to promote the good life: meaningful work, goods, and leisure.
-We make technology that’s appropriate for mankind.
+We use develop tools and equipment for small businesses and individuals to lead better lives.
+We make **technology that’s appropriate for mankind**.